lokori/docker-devsec-demo/README.md

 ## Example log from Travis CI

 For real projects, you would probably want to tune the tools to generate HTML reports or something more readable and host these documents somewhere instead of having a load of stuff within the build server log.
 See [sample Travis CI log](travis-log.txt) as an example.
-Since this is a demo, the findings are reported within the build log, which would be annoying in a real project.

-Mostly this is a matter of tuning the parameters and organizing some hosting for the documents.
+## Reports out of the docker container

-To get stuff out of the Docker container with proper user permissions use ```docker run -u uid:gid``` for running the commands in a real project.
+This is currently under development, but this example now uploads some of the generated reports to Amazon S3 bucket from Travis.
+This means basically mounting a local directory for the Docker container so that the container can write a file to the host machine.
+After container shuts down the file is then uploaded to S3.